apidaysnz/apidaysnz/_posts/2015-09-24-javascript-for-apis.md

 1. Attendees will become more familiar with:
  * Consuming APIs over HTTP in the context of a web-based application
- * Current state of JavaScript ecosystem
+ * Current state of JavaScript
- * JavaScript build tools such e.g. Gulp
+ * JavaScript ecosystem includin gbuild tools e.g. Gulp
  * JavaScript testing tools e.g. Jasmine, Sinon, Mocha
+ * Asynchronous JavaScipt programming with promises
  * Key aspects of the JavaScript language used when working with APIs
- *
 2. Attendees will have fun.
 Fun is mandatory.

 ### Pre-Requisites